fxamacker/cbor/README.md

 Float16 conversions use [x448/float16](https://github.com/x448/float16) maintained by the same team as this library.
 All 4+ billion possible conversions are verified to be correct in that library.

+Go nil values for slices, maps, pointers, etc. are encoded as CBOR null.
+Empty slices, maps, etc. are encoded as empty CBOR arrays and maps.

 Decoder checks for all required well-formedness errors, including all "subkinds" of syntax errors and too little data.

 After well-formedness is verified, basic validity errors are handled as follows: